-I’m getting more and more excited about September’s ‘Craft and Safari’ Tour that I’m organising.
+I’m getting more and more excited about the ‘Craft and Safari’ Tour that I’m organising for September 2021.
 The itinerary features a number of craft activities, one of which is a weaving workshop in Eswatini at Tsandza Weaving.
 Tsandza is a social enterprise where local women weave handicrafts.
 If you come on the tour you’ll have chance to spend a day with them, learning how to weave using traditional techniques and of course have a go yourself.
 You’ll either make a bag to or a scarf.

 I thought it would be useful to find out more about Tsandza to give you an idea of who they are and what they do, ahead of the trip, so I had a chat with Kerry their Managing Director.
 By the way, booking is now open so if you fancy joining the tour, full details are on the Sense Africa website who I’m partnering with.
 You can also ask me any questions about it, just drop me an email.

 Interview with Kerry James, Managing Director of Tsandza Weaving